mozilla/pkipolicy/rootstore/policy.md

 ### 5.1 Algorithms ###

-We consider the following algorithms and key sizes to be acceptable in root certificates in our root program, and in any certificate which chains up to them:
+Root certificates in our root program, and any certificate which chains up to them, MUST use only algorithms and key sizes from the following
+set:

 - RSA keys whose modulus size in bits is divisible by 8, and is at least 2048.